askes5/vuwthesis/README.md

 # vuwthesis
-A latex class for styling a vuw masters and phd thesis
+A latex class for styling a vuw masters and phd thesis.
+Requires LuaTex or XeTex.

 This includes a vuwthesis class, a luanamedtheorem package, and a latex template.

 ## vuwthesis class
 This is the class the styles the document.
+Uses `unicode-math`, so please take a look at the package documentation.

 Package options are:

 * font size